 5. Maintains a clean, functional environment including cleaning and disinfection of equipment, exam rooms and storage areas.
 Disinfects equipment and instruments using appropriate solutions following sterilization procedures.
 Follows manufacturer's recommendations and OSHA guidelines in handling of hazardous substances.
 Performs basic maintenance of equipment and coordinates needed maintenance for prompt repairs.

-6. Orders supplies and stocks patient care areas.
-Monitors inventory including medication/injectables and immunizations (e.g. expired medications/equipment and recalls).
+6. Orders supplies as directed, stocks patient care areas.
+Medication ordering and tasks related to all medications (e.g. expired medications/equipment and recalls).

 7. Develops and maintains effective communication mechanism with all external and internal customers.
 Exemplifies service orientation and the team concept in all contacts.